teamniteo/handbook/2_Operations/apps.md

 #### Usage

 1. Go to https://nordvpnteams.com/download/ and install their app.
-It works on Windows/macOS and Android/iOS.
+It works on both desktop and mobile.
 1. See your invitation email for the link to activate your account and get your login credentials.
 1. Open the app and connect to `niteo` under `Organization gateways`.
 - For private use like torrenting, make sure you are using one of the shared servers that NordVPN provides, and not our organization gateway.
 - If you're connected to the VPN, put your computer to sleep, and then relocate (i.e. you connect to a different WiFi), you will need to reconnect to the same VPN server for the internet to work.

+#### Linux (OpenVPN)
+For linux you have to ask one of the [partners](https://github.com/orgs/niteoweb/teams/partners) to get the required files for you.

+Partner:
+  - As an admin go to https://cp.nordvpnteams.com/downloads.
+  - Under Manual configuration, select the team member, the correct gateway, and download the `OpenVPN UDP config`.
+  - Copy the username and password.

+Nitean:
+  - For Debian based system go to Settings > Network and select `Import a saved VPN configuration` under VPN, point to the `.ovpn` file, and fill out the username and password.
+  - For other systems you can refer to the distribution manual for instructions.

 ## Resilio